 Im not too sure his sure his job selling cars was a front for being in the CIA even if he did run into an old Army buddy there.
 That’s not all that unusual.
-Big waste of time there where we find out he drank a lot still
+Big waste of time there, but we did find out he drank a lot still.

 He loses a wife to her own fatal one car DWI it seems and a girlfriend to what sounds like a IV drug related infection.
 Its NOT strange he wanted to be buried near someone he loved and not Arlington.
 At all.

 Richard was only remarkable for convincing the military to let him serve at like 4 feet tall.
 After terrorizing his own platoon- who likely were glad to see him replaced by someone who could only be less murderous- he’s sent home and is miserable without helpless people to kill.
-Thanks for perpetuating this myth about all our Nam guys.
-Who cares that for every combat soldier 10 worked in support far from the front, or that the rest of guys in the platoon were all normal now- aside from seeming to only wear Columbia Fishing Shirts they’re all ok.
-Lets focus on the guy who was too fucked even for Operation One Hundred Thousand who murdered his own guys and just keep calling him a hero.
+Thanks for perpetuating this myth about all our Veterans.
+Who cares that for every combat soldier 10 worked in support far from the front?
+Or that the rest of the guys in the platoon were all normal now.
+This documentary puts the focus on the guy who was too messed up even for Operation One Hundred Thousand.
+A guy who murdered his own comrades and just keeps calling him a hero.
 I would suggest this is like calling Lt William Calley ‘calm and competent’.

 He was NOT a secret agent.
 Theres slight of hand when they show ‘the proof’- it could be anyone passport- like the jacked up merc!!
 The guy is in no way government affiliated in any way after about 1980 – and even thats sort of speculative.
 Maybe they gave some bucks to train contras, I doubt it though